dnth/dnth.github.io/content/portfolio/comparing_yolox_models_weights_and_biases/index.md

 ---
-title: "Choosing the Best YOLOX Model with Weights and Biases."
+title: "See How Easily You Can Squeeze the Most Out of YOLOX with Weights and Biases"
-date: 2022-01-07T15:00:15+08:00
+date: 2022-05-11T11:00:15+08:00
 featureImage: images/portfolio/comparing_yolox_models_with_weights_and_biases/thumbnail.gif
 postImage: images/portfolio/comparing_yolox_models_with_weights_and_biases/post_image.png
 tags: ["OpenVINO", "YOLOX", "Wandb", "real-time", "optimization", "license-plate"]
 categories: ["deployment", "object-detection", "monitoring"]
 toc: true
 socialshare: true
-description: "Monitor your models with Wandb and get your life back!" images :
+description: "Monitor your models with Wandb and pick the best!" images :
 - images/portfolio/comparing_yolox_models_with_weights_and_biases/post_image.png
 ---